noxPHX/noxcrux/README.md

 + [x] Horcrux sharing
 + [x] Self API Reference
 + [x] Brute-force protection
++ [x] Easy & Secure deployment with Docker

 ## Getting Started 🛠️
 Here is what you need to do to get a noxcrux server up & running.
+This is also the recommended way to install it for a development setup.

-Here are the commands to build the application straight from the sources, find below the [Docker instructions](#docker).
+Here are the commands to build the application straight from the sources, find below the [Docker instructions](#docker) for a production-ready environment or to just quickly get a server running.

 ### Prerequisites
-noxcrux is being developed and tested on debian-based distro, so you will see below the commands for these OSes.
+noxcrux is being developed and tested on debian-based distro, so you will see below the commands for these distributions.

 Django is a python web framework so first you need python and pip to later install modules.
 I bet you already have them both installed but just in case, here are the commands.

-⚠️ **python3 is required and noxcrux is being developed and tested on python 3.8** ⚠️
+⚠️ **python3 is required and noxcrux is being developed and tested against python 3.8** ⚠️
 ```bash
 sudo apt update && sudo apt upgrade
 sudo apt install python3 python3-pip
 ```
-Feel free to use a virtual environment.

 ### Modules
 Fetch the code from the repository and enter the folder.